 Fentanyl addiction can be difficult to identify.
-If you’re concerned you or a loved one is struggling with fentanyl contact us for help today.
+If you’re concerned you or a loved one is struggling with fentanyl contact us for addiction treatment today.

-Fentanyl had made headlines in recent years due to its involvement in a high number of unintentional overdoses.
+Fentanyl had made headlines in the drug and alcohol addiction world in recent years due to its involvement in a high number of unintentional overdoses.
 In 2010, 14.3 percent of opioid-related deaths involved fentanyl, and by 2017, that number spiked to 59 percent.

 Being a powerful synthetic opioid, fentanyl is similar to morphine, but it is 50 to 100 times more potent.
-Although fentanyl is a prescription drug, it is also produced and sold illegally.
+Although fentanyl is a prescription drug, it is also produced and sold illegally which causes drug abuse.
 Within a medical setting, fentanyl is used to treat patients experiencing severe pain, particularly after they undergo surgery.
 It is also sometimes used in cases of chronic pain.

-Much like morphine and other opioids, fentanyl binds to the opioid receptors in your brain.
+Much like morphine, opioids and other prescription drugs, fentanyl binds to the opioid receptors in your brain.
 These receptors are associated with both emotion and pain.
-Based on this drug’s potency, it is incredibly addictive and often causes strong symptoms of withdrawal.
+Based on this drug’s potency, it is incredibly addictive and often causes dangerous withdrawal symptoms.
 If you are concerned loved one, there are warning signs that you can look out for.
 While many of the symptoms below overlap with other substance abuse and mental health disorders, it’s important to remain mindful of abnormal behaviors and physical symptoms — especially if an overdose is suspected (which is discussed below).

 Those who abuse fentanyl often demonstrate a range of symptoms, including the following: